MicrosoftDocs/dynamics-365-fraud-protection/content/lists-model-operating-points.md

 To manage the Safe and Block lists, and to create your own custom lists, select **List management** in the navigation.

-Note that due to caching, any changes saved may take up to two minutes to become active.
+Note that due to caching, any changes saved using the following steps may take up to two minutes to become active.

 ### Bulk list updates